 Learn about the new FTC Franchise Rule, new FDD Item 19 Financial Performance Representations - the place to find franchise earnings information, an FDD checklist - and more.

 Have a franchise company’s Franchise Disclosure Document FDD and want to begin your franchise due diligence?
 FDD EVALUATOR is the perfect choice.
 A review of the disclosures in the FDD and major franchise contract provisions through the lens of a franchise attorney, MBA, court-accepted franchise expert and former, successful franchise owner.
 Mr. Franchise gives you an overall thumbs up or down on the franchise investment.
 Also included: a summary of franchise risk factors as well as critical provisions in the contract you definitely want to negotiate or consider further.
-Contrary to what franchise companies say initially, their contracts are negotiable - especially when it comes to blatantly unfair provisions that happen to be in a lot of them.
+Contrary to what franchise companies say initially, their contracts are negotiable - especially when it comes to blatantly unfair provisions that happen to be in a lot of them these days.

 Review of FDD Evaluator by some clients: